-Is senior year too late to get recruited?
-The short answer is no. While many college coaches have no problem filling their roster during the fall months, recruiting doesn’t always go as planned.
+While many college coaches have no problem filling their roster during the fall months, recruiting doesn’t always go as planned.
 Some college coaches are left with open roster spots that they must continue to recruit for through the summer.
 Here are the main reasons why college coaches may find themselves rushing to fill last-minute roster openings.

 - Committing to a college is a big decision and sometimes athletes change their minds.
 When an athlete decommits, it leaves college coaches scrambling to fill the open spot.

 - In some cases, current roster holders transfer to play for another program, whether it be for athletic, academic or financial reasons.
 This creates a last-minute opportunity for a recruit to earn a roster spot.